Pheasant’s Eye: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 2. Avoidance by Vulnerable Populations: Pheasant’s Eye is contraindicated in individuals with preexisting heart conditions unless prescribed by a healthcare professional.

-3. Pregnancy and Lactation: Pheasant’s Eye is generally not recommended during pregnancy or lactation due to its potency and lack of safety data for these populations.
+3. and Lactation: Pheasant’s Eye is generally not recommended during pregnancy or lactation due to its potency and lack of safety data for these populations.

 Interactions with Other Supplements and Medications